varun7654/ai-coding-tutor/README.md

   repeat=100
 - displayas=\<string\>: This modifier will display the test case as the specified string.
   This is useful for hiding the actual test case from the user when there is complex setup code.
+- Magic Links
+    - For any parameter being passed to a function as a test case, you can define a magic link to show the user what value the parameter holds.
+    - Say you have a test case like this:
+      ```
+      ```javascript
+      let items2 = [
+      {weight: 5, value: 30},
+      {weight: 10, value: 50},
+      {weight: 15, value: 70}
+      ];
+      let maxWeight2 = 20;
+      knapsackProblem(items2, maxWeight2);
+      .```
+      ```
+    - You can define a magic by adding a modifier with the name of the parameter and the value you want to show the
+      user.
+      ```text
+      items2 = [
+      {weight: 5, value: 30},
+      {weight: 10, value: 50},
+      {weight: 15, value: 70}
+      ];

+      maxWeight2 = 20
+      ```
+    - The user will then see the magic link when they hover over the parameter in the test case.
+    - Remember that magic links are modifiers, so each new magic link should be separated by two new lines.
+    - You should place the magic links after the displayas modifier if you have one.

 ### Hidden Test Cases